It is through the cracks in our humanity that the light within often shines brightest

 So Who Is Randy Constan?

 I believe it is both healthy and wise for anyone starting any kind of public ministry to share some history about themselves.
-I run two risks here, the first being that in providing enough detail to be meaningful, I could quite easily bore the reader to the point of fatigue.
-But a second more serious risk concerns the perception of my premise, that "It is through the cracks in our humanity that the light within often shines brightest".
+I run two risks here, the first being that in providing enough detail to be meaningful, I will likely bore the reader to the point of fatigue.
+But a second more serious risk concerns my premise that "It is through the cracks in our humanity that the light within often shines brightest".
 This quite frankly is not a statement that strikes a chord of agreement with mainstream Christianity.
 More often, we expect those in ministry to have lived a "reasonably" conventional life, free of as much worldly influence as possible.
 If there were any periods of "wild" living, these should be long gone memories from which sermons about repentance and victory may be drawn.
 No current "cracks" of any significance are expected.
 Hence, we have the stereotypical minister in his classy 3 piece suit, always accompanied by his lovely wife and 2.4 children, each with their own activities and interests to meet our expectations of a model family.

 Because of this pattern, I do need to warn the reader that I do not consider myself a role model of anything.
 Plenty of cracks here.
 I praise the Lord for everyone who has dedicated their lives to the Lord's work, whether or not they fit any expected mold.
-As for me, my life's spiritual journey has led me through quite a few paths, through which the Lord has clarified many things.
+As for me, my life's spiritual journey has led me through quite a few paths through which the Lord has clarified many things.
 I have not attended any bible college, hold no formal theological education, and have no "Dr." in front of my name.
 I make no claim to being a prophet or special messenger, beyond believing that the Lord has both inspired this work and is also my ultimate editor.
-However, one of my goals is for every believer to hear from the Lord for themselves, and it is ultimately left to YOU to seek the Lord as to whether my words have any value.
+However, one of my goals is for every believer to hear from the Lord for themselves, and it is ultimately up to YOU to seek the Lord as to whether ANY of my words have any value.

 Some of the things I've come to believe are outside the boundaries of conventional Christian teaching.
 But as conventional teaching results in people falling through the cracks and being excluded, I believe there is a dire need for the things I will be sharing in this site.
 Many miles I've walked with the Lord as my shepherd, and each one has left me less encumbered by these man made doctrines and belief systems.
 God really is very very good, and I am eager to share the very personalized lessons the Lord has taught and continues to teach me over time.
 So in the spirit of friendship and openness, let me begin by taking you on a tour of my life.
 In the interest of completeness there is quite a bit here.
 So feel free to skip anything you find putting you to sleep!